bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 --- abstract

 This document specifies an twisted Edwards curve that takes advantage of arithmetic over the field GF(2^127-1) and endomorphisms to achieve the speediest Diffie-Hellman key agreements over a group of order approximately 2^246.
 The time taken for a single variable-base exponentiation is half that of Curve25519, and when not using endomorphisms is eighty percent of that taken by Curve25519.
+These performance gains do not depend on using large vector units, in contrast to Kummer surfaces.

 --- middle